camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   <summary><h4>Cluster Access</h4></summary>
   <p>

 By default, the user creating the EKS cluster has admin access.
 To allow other users to access it, we have to adjust the `aws-auth` configmap.
 This can either be done manually via `kubectl` or via `eksctl`.
-In the following sections, we explain how to do that.
+In the following sections, we explain how to do this.

 ##### eksctl